Project ROSE: Program overview

 In 1998, Margalla Electronics, DESTO, GIDS and NIE joined the program after the departure of SAGEM and SELEX.
 In the second stage of the project named ROSE–II, around 20 Mirage fighter jets were upgraded and 14 aircraft were upgraded under ROSE–III.
 Newer Mirages bought from Australia and Belgium were in good condition with low flight hours to supplement the PAF's own fleet of 34 Mirage IIIs and 32 Mirage 5s acquired directly from France between 1967 and 1982.
 During 1998, the Pakistan Air Force bought the fleet of grounded Mirage IIIs from Lebanon and upgraded them at the Pakistan Aeronautical Complex.

-A project team was formed to manage the program and held review meetings frequently in both Pakistan and France where problems were discussed.
+A project team was formed to manage the program and held review meetings in both Pakistan and France.
 The Pakistan Aeronautical Complex and its technical personnel were involved with parts manufacturing and quality control.
 PAF test pilots validated performance of the new equipment during test flights.
 In 2003, the PAF bought a total of about 50 grounded Mirage 5 fighter jets from Libya along with 150 engines still in sealed packaging and a huge quantity of spare parts.
 Most of these aircraft were to be broken up for spare parts required by the Mirage fleet already in PAF service.
 With this purchase, the PAF became the largest operator of Dassault Mirage III/5 fighters.